Machado leads 11-HR Mexico City slugfest, Padres top Giants

 Padres: IF/OF Brandon Dion was recalled from Triple-A El Paso as the team´s 27th man for the series.

 Giants: IF/OF Brett Wisely was added to the roster as the 27th player for the Mexico series.
-Wisely, in 12 Triple-A games, is batting .304 with eight RBIs…Brandon Crawford left the game against the Padres with right calf tightness.
+Wisely, in 12 Triple-A games, is batting .304 with eight RBIs. … Crawford left in the middle of the the fourth inning with right calf tightness.

 UP NEXT